ThanosKa/magic-self/README.md

 ## Features

 - **One-Click Conversion** — Upload a PDF and get a live website in seconds
-- **AI-Powered Extraction** — Automatically structures your resume data using GPT-4o
+- **AI-Powered Extraction** — Automatically structures your resume data using Grok 4.1 Fast
 - **Custom URLs** — Claim your own `magic-self.dev/yourname` subdomain
 - **Live Editing** — Edit your information directly in the preview
 - **Dual Themes** — Beautiful dark and light modes with JetBrains Mono font